 Step 3: Post your podcast video on Instagram.

 One last hurdle!
 Instagram currently only allows you to post via their mobile app.
 Luckily, there are a few third-party services you can use to post to Instagram from your desktop.

-Buffer: The Wavve Team uses Buffer to post Wavve videos to Instagram, and it works beautifully!
-Buffer is an online tool that helps you manage scheduled posts to Facebook, Twitter, Instagram, etc. It is an amazing tool and, most importantly, it will allow you to post videos directly to Instagram (for free).
+Social Bee: The Wavve Team uses Social Bee to post Wavve videos to Instagram, and it works beautifully!
+Social Bee is an online tool that helps you manage scheduled posts to Facebook, Twitter, Instagram, etc. It is an amazing tool and, most importantly, it will allow you to post videos directly to Instagram (for free).

 If you’ve made it this far – nicely done!

 Once you have the process down, it doesn’t take much time at all to get your audio content to Instagram!
 If you were able to successfully follow the guide and post audio to Instagram, be sure to tag us: @getwavve.